Raja Yoga

 The Four Paths of Yoga

 Yoga philosophy presents four paths toward enlightenment.
 It’s sometimes suggested that Raja Yoga is a superior path, because of the confusion caused by the “Yoga of Kings” myth.
 In truth, all four paths are equal.
-You can practice any one, or more than one, on your personal journey.
+You can practice any one, or more than one, on your journey.

 The four paths presented in yoga philosophy are: